Frederic1000/gluci-clock/README.md

 # Gluci-clock
-For diabetics using a Continuous Glucose Monitor and using a NightScout database.
+For diabetics using a Continuous Glucose Monitor and a NightScout database.
 This project will allow displaying NightScout data on 16x2 LCD screen connected to an ESP32.
 Day and time are also displayed on the LCD.